sjmikler/resnets/README.md

 | WRN-16-8 | 11.0M | ? | 4.27 | ? |
 | WRN-28-10 | 36.5M | ? | 4.00 | ? |

 Reporting results is not trivial - some of the papers seem to report best result instead of mean or median one. **Results from this repository are results from a single run**.
 Every network was trained on 50.000 examples and validated on the test set, while the first ResNet paper used only 45.000 images for training.

+## Differencies:
-For training original ResNet I use shortcuts of type B (projection) instead of A (padded identity).
+- I use shortcuts of type B (projection) instead of A (padded identity) for ResNet v1
+- I use warm-up iterations for all the networks, not only for ResNet-110 as in original paper
+- Using bigger weight decay led to better results in some of the networks, but I don't show this in the comparision

+With this repository you can easily define and train the networks for other datasets, e.g. ImageNet.